-The gambrel disappears at the ocean-facing side of the house where corner pavilions, defined by octagonal roof shapes with finials at their peak, flank a full two-story façade.
 A second floor deck spans between the pavilions and offers ocean views directly to the south and diagonally to the southwest between other houses.
-The deck is accessible from the second floor hall and the master suite and via an exterior stair.
+The deck is accessible from the second floor hall and the primary suite and via an exterior stair.
 Outdoor stairs often look like afterthoughts.
 They are a design challenge, especially on a site where blocking view is undesirable.
 Here we pulled the stair away from the façade and put it at an angle, making it more sculptural and blocking less of the adjacent screened in porch.
 Decorative arches make the underside of the stair playful and appealing but also brace the structure for stability.